 What is tennis elbow?

 Tennis elbow, or lateral epicondylitis, is a painful condition that affects the outer side of the elbow.
 The pain is caused by overuse of the wrist extensor tendons, which attach to the lateral aspect of the elbow.
 Tennis elbow is common among recreational tennis players.
 However, it can affect anyone who performs repetitive wrist movements, such as chefs, painters and pianists.
-Like most tendinopathies, the healing time can be very lengthy.
-Full recovery can take anywhere between 6 and 18 months.
+Like most tendinopathies, the healing time can be long.
+Full recovery can take between 6 weeks and 12 months.

 Why pro tennis players don't get it?